...

 1. the non-custodial parent isn’t working or

-2. has purposefully “underemployed” him or herself- meaning they have chosen to work a job where they earn less income that they are able to elsewhere.
+2. has purposefully “underemployed” him or herself- meaning they have chosen to work a job where they earn less income than they are able to elsewhere.

 In situations such as these, the court can impute additional earnings if they believe the foregoing to be true- that someone is purposefully under-employing themselves in order to avoid having to pay a certain amount of child support.

-This is done through either applying the earnings that the court believes the person is capable of earning or simply applying support at the amount of what the federal minimum wage level based on the standard 40 hour work week.
+This is done through either applying the earnings that the court believes the person is capable of earning or simply applying for support at the amount of what the federal minimum wage level based on the standard 40-hour work week.

 Child Support Deductions?